Alexandra DeSiato Yoga

 Picture

 But over time, yoga became transformative in subtler ways.
 Yoga stopped being just about the physical practice, and I started feeling it affect my attitude, spirit, and heart.
-The intention behind my practice began to be meditative and philosophical, reflective of yoga texts.
+The intention behind my practice began to be meditative and philosophical, reflective of yoga texts and my deeper dive into the secular spirituality that yoga offers.

-My classes offer a clear intention at the start: come and see if the messages resonate.
-(And crafting an effective message for classes is so important to me, I co-wrote a book about it!)
-But the longer I teach movement, the more I feel like my fundamental message is something like "just be, breathe, and squirm around."
-That's good advice, though, and when you join me for a class, you'll find that I encourage my students to figure out exactly what feels right for them.
+My yoga classes offer a clear intention at the start: come and see if the messages resonate.
+(And crafting an effective message for classes is so important to me, I co-wrote two books about it!)
+But the longer I teach movement, the more I feel like my fundamental message is something like "just be and breathe."

 Listening to our bodies is especially important for healthy aging.
-Thinking about how yoga can help us with aging is an important focus for me, and I consider that before every Yoga for Healthy Aging class I offer.
+Thinking about how yoga can help us with aging is an important focus for me, and I consider that before every yoga class I offer.
 I want to be dancing, hiking, and playing until my last days on earth—and I bet you do, too.
-I believe I've found the answer to the question "so how do I do that?"
-Yoga.
+Movement is medicine, and yoga is an important part of the healthy aging equation.

 Picture